analyst-sisey/Azubi-Capstone-Project/README.md

 To run the gradio app, use the following command:
 `python gradioaApp.py`

+To run the api, use the following command:
+`python api.py`

 This will launch the app in your web browser.
 You can enter a movie review in the text box and clicK ENTER to see the sentiment analysis results.
 **Since we are fetching the model directly from hugging Face, this apps rquire interner connection to work**
 # Contributing